shanemcd/quartz-content-test-repo/README.md

 ### How to test changes to Quartz

-By setting the `QUARTZ_REPO_PATH` environment variable, we can mount our local copy of Quartz into our test container:
+By setting the `QUARTZ_REPO_PATH` environment variable, we can mount our local copy of Quartz into our test container.

+**Note** you will need to set `defaultDateType: "modified",` in `quartz.config.ts` for this to work properly.

 ```
 QUARTZ_REPO_PATH=$HOME/github/jackyzha0/quartz make